Axis-Fi/launchpad-ui/README.md

 This Turborepo includes the following packages and applications:

-- `apps/ipfs-api`: Proxy API for an IPFS gateway
 - `packages/abis`: Protocol's contract abis
 - `packages/cloak`: Key management API
 - `packages/deployments`: Metadata and configuration for the protocol's chain deployments